Boise Airport's Guide For Healthy Travel

 Temperature Screenings: At this point in time, Boise Airport passengers are not being required to have their temperatures taken in order to fly.

-14-Day Self Quarantine: During Stage 3 of the State of Idaho reopening plan, beginning May 30, the order Encourage 14-day self-quarantine for people entering Idaho from another country or from an area outside Idaho with substantial community spread or case rates higher than Idaho.
-Learn more about the State of Idaho's Rebound Plan.
+Travel Restrictions: Ada County returned to a modified Stage 3 of the State of Idaho's Rebound Plan on June 24, 2020.
+Non-essential travel continues to locations that allow it and do not have ongoing transmission.
+The State of Idaho encourages a 14-day self-quarantine for people entering Idaho from another country or from an area outside Idaho with substantial community spread or case rates higher than Idaho.

 - Ticketed airlines passenger